Lipschitz continuity of expected value under decision-dependent uncertainty with moving support: Lipschitz continuity of neutral belief

 Finally, if $X$ is compact then $\bar{v}:=\inf_{x\in X} \lambda(S(x))>0$, and \eqref{eq:iota radon Lipschitz} entails that $\iota$ is globally Lipschitz with the bound \eqref{eq:iota global lip}. \end{proof}

-The continuity and Lipschitzianity of the neutral belief with respect to the total variation distance seem to require full-dimensionality of the images of $S$.
+The continuity and Lipschitz continuity of the neutral belief with respect to the total variation distance seem to require full-dimensionality of the images of $S$.
 The following simple example illustrates this idea.

 \begin{example} Consider the set-valued map $S:[0,1]\tto [0,1]^2$ given by $S(x)=\{x\}\times[0,1]$.
 Then for $f\in \CC([0,1]^2)$ defined by $f(y):=\sqrt{y_1}$ we obtain

 which clearly is not Lipschitz.
 Therefore, by virtue of Proposition \ref{prop:reduction to neutral beliefs}, the neutral belief $\iota$ over $S$ is not Lipschitz with respect to $\dTV$.